ravisharda/pravega-developer-resources/git-recipes-and-commands.md

 Source: [GitHub Help - Syncing a Fork](https://help.github.com/articles/syncing-a-fork/#platform-windows)

-### Rebasing a branch on your fork to master of your fork
+## Rebasing a branch of your fork to the your fork's master

 ```
 git clone https://github.com/<youraccount>/pravega.git